Mongolian Death Worm

 Wikimedia CommonsExperts suggest witnesses could have mistaken another animals, like this sand boa, as the legendary death worm.

-There are a few explanations that could be at play.
+There are a few possible explanations for the legend of the Mongolian Death Worm.
 The first theory is these accounts might actually be true but, like most stories passed orally for generations, they have become greatly exaggerated.

 The English translation of “death worm” from its original Mongolian name is also misleading, and experts believe that if such a creature exists it may be a type of reptile, not a soft, wriggly worm.